 To use suppression and write exceptions, navigate to AWS > Compliance Report.
 Select a recommendation with a violation and expand to view the non-compliant resources with the option to suppress.
 If you determine that a non-compliant resource is expected, you can mark it as an exception, which means that it will no longer be evaluated.

-If you want to mark all shown resources as exceptions, you can click in the Overflow column and select Suppress these violations only, which is helpful if you have a long list and want to select all the resources.
+If you want to mark all shown resources as exceptions, you can click in the Actions column and select Suppress these violations only, which is helpful if you have a long list and want to select all the resources.

-When expanding the overflow column, you can also select ADVANCED SUPPRESSION, which provides additional options.
+When expanding the Actions column, you can also select ADVANCED SUPPRESSION, which provides additional options.
 To disable the recommendation entirely, click OFF in the Status column.
 Turning a recommendation OFF means that it will no longer be evaluated as part of the compliance report.

 To create a new custom exception rule, click +New Exception.
 The available fields are dependent on the type of recommendation.
 Less complex recommendations typically have fewer options.